Garmin (NASDAQ:GRMN) Issues FY 2021 Earnings Guidance

 Garmin (NASDAQ:GRMN) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $5.500-$5.500 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.430.
 The company issued revenue guidance of $4.90 billion-$4.90 billion, compared to the consensus revenue estimate of $4.71 billion.

-Garmin (NASDAQ:GRMN) last announced its quarterly earnings data on Wednesday, July 28th.
-The scientific and technical instruments company reported $1.68 EPS for the quarter, topping the Zacks’ consensus estimate of $1.23 by $0.45.
-Garmin had a return on equity of 19.71% and a net margin of 23.88%.
-Sell-side analysts expect that Garmin will post 5.33 EPS for the current fiscal year.
+Garmin (NASDAQ:GRMN) last issued its quarterly earnings results on Wednesday, July 28th.
+The scientific and technical instruments company reported $1.68 EPS for the quarter, beating the consensus estimate of $1.23 by $0.45.
+Garmin had a return on equity of 21.68% and a net margin of 24.36%.
+As a group, research analysts predict that Garmin will post 5.54 earnings per share for the current fiscal year.

-Several equities analysts have recently issued reports on GRMN shares.
-Bank of America lowered Garmin from a buy rating to a neutral rating and set a $155.00 target price for the company. in a research report on Tuesday, June 22nd.
-Deutsche Bank Aktiengesellschaft boosted their target price on Garmin from $140.00 to $155.00 and gave the stock a hold rating in a research report on Thursday.
-Credit Suisse Group boosted their target price on Garmin from $129.00 to $140.00 and gave the stock a neutral rating in a research report on Thursday, April 29th.
-Zacks Investment Research lowered Garmin from a buy rating to a hold rating and set a $144.00 target price for the company. in a research report on Monday, May 3rd.
-Finally, Morgan Stanley boosted their target price on Garmin from $138.00 to $147.00 and gave the stock an equal weight rating in a research report on Thursday.
-Six research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-Garmin currently has an average rating of Hold and a consensus target price of $145.67.
+Several research analysts recently commented on GRMN shares.
+Zacks Investment Research cut Garmin from a buy rating to a hold rating and set a $144.00 price target for the company. in a research report on Monday, May 3rd.
+Bank of America cut Garmin from a buy rating to a neutral rating and set a $155.00 price objective for the company. in a research report on Tuesday, June 22nd.
+Credit Suisse Group raised their price objective on Garmin from $129.00 to $140.00 and gave the company a neutral rating in a research report on Thursday, April 29th.
+Morgan Stanley raised their price objective on Garmin from $138.00 to $147.00 and gave the company an equal weight rating in a research report on Thursday, July 29th.
+Finally, Deutsche Bank Aktiengesellschaft raised their price objective on Garmin from $140.00 to $155.00 and gave the company a hold rating in a research report on Thursday, July 29th.
+Five equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+The company has a consensus rating of Hold and an average price target of $145.67.

-In other news, Director Jonathan Burrell sold 84,237 shares of the company’s stock in a transaction that occurred on Friday, May 28th.
-The stock was sold at an average price of $142.58, for a total transaction of $12,010,511.46.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, Director Philip Straub sold 5,898 shares of the company’s stock in a transaction that occurred on Monday, May 10th.
-The stock was sold at an average price of $144.74, for a total value of $853,676.52.
+In other news, Director Philip Straub sold 5,898 shares of the stock in a transaction that occurred on Monday, May 10th.
+The stock was sold at an average price of $144.74, for a total transaction of $853,676.52.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, Director Jonathan Burrell sold 150,000 shares of the stock in a transaction that occurred on Wednesday, June 2nd.
+The stock was sold at an average price of $142.06, for a total value of $21,309,000.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 241,214 shares of company stock valued at $34,321,615 over the last quarter.
-21.39% of the stock is owned by insiders.
+In the last quarter, insiders have sold 240,135 shares of company stock worth $34,173,188.
+21.39% of the stock is owned by corporate insiders.

 About Garmin